-However, while this guide is useful, there is no one hard-and-fast-rule for every company.
+However, while these guidelines are useful, there is no one hard-and-fast-rule for every company.
 If you think that requesting a telephone number might be harming your conversions, test it first before you remove the field.
-As unbounce.com suggests, don’t just test the amount of information you are requesting but also the order of the information you’re asking for and what you are asking for in the first place.
+As Instapage is suggesting, before you decide what fields to include in your lead form - understand first who you’re targeting, and where the offer sits in the buying process.

 Knowing this will help you to constantly adjust and tweak your forms so that the questions don’t seem too overwhelming or too intrusive.

 2) Coco Chanel was correct: Less is more